aima9115/udacity-mlend/boston_housing/README.md

 - Would data collected in an urban city like Boston be applicable in a rural city?
 - Is it fair to judge the price of an individual home based on the characteristics of the entire neighborhood?

 **Answer:** *First, this data is outdated.
 Inflation is important, because it adjusts the house price given the current purchasing power, but there are more important factors, like social, cultural, political, industrial and financial changes in the region.
 These factors change over time and can flip the market trends at any moment.
 Construction materials and techniques may have changed too.
-Given the last 10 predict trials, the price range is almost 17% of the mean predicted price from those trials.
+Given the last 10 predict trials, the price range is almost 17% of the 'MEDV' mean price.
 We can conclude that the data is insufficient or noisy to fit the data properly, and although we pick the best parameters given by our complexity curve and grid search technique, the model is still underfitted.*

 > **Note**: Once you have completed all of the code implementations and successfully answered each question above, you may finalize your work by exporting the iPython Notebook as an HTML document.
 You can do this by using the menu above and navigating to
 **File -> Download as -> HTML (.html)**.
 Include the finished document along with this notebook as your submission.